noob1183/Ragdoll_Module/README.md

 Ragdoll module is a free open source module to use.
 It was written by @Tranquananh2811.
 If you encounter any problems with it or have any questions or suggestions just let me know on my discord (noob1183_) 😊

+## Setting up

+You can get the module source from `Ragdoll.lua` and then copy it and make a module in studio and paste it in the module.

 ## What does this module do

 This module will support R15 and R6 ragdoll.
 It is well optimized and very easy to use and configure.